allthroughthenight/allthroughthenight.github.io/_posts/2024-01-01-what-i-learned-this-year.md

 # Introduction

 2023 was a busy year for me professionally, so I didn't make the time for my own personal development.
 I didn't write any posts this year, and my 'What I Learned This Year' post is the shortest one so far.
 Also I've been a fool; lists (bullet, numbered) should have periods.
-It makes them a lot more versatile.
+It makes them a lot more versatile. test

 # Articles